 1. The Blood for Blood series by Catherine Doyle

 The Blood for Blood series follows rival mafia families in Chicago.
-When a family of five hot boys moves into her neighborhood, Sophie Gracewell is pulled into a decades-old family feud between warring mafia families.
-Drawn to Nic and his brother Luca, Sophie comes to realize that their families are connected in more ways than one: her father was convicted of murdering their dad, and it may not be a simple case of self defense.
+When five hot Italian brothers move into her neighborhood, Sophie Gracewell is pulled into a decades-old family feud between warring mafia families.
+Drawn to Nic Falcone and his brother Luca, Sophie comes to realize that their families are connected in more ways than one: her father was convicted of murdering their dad, and it may not be a simple case of self defense.
 As the boys’ dark secrets begin to unravel, Sophie must piece together her family’s hidden past before she finds herself in danger.

 This is one of the best YA series out there!
 It has it all: romance, action, and humor.
 Sophie is a firecracker and both Nic and Luca are super hot.
-The Blood for Blood series is written by a British author not as well known on this side of the Atlantic.
-Her storytelling is amazing, and the plot is so well developed over the three-book series.
+The Blood for Blood series is written by British author Catherine Doyle, who is not as well known on this side of the Atlantic.
+Her storytelling is amazing and the plot is so well developed over the three-book series.
 Luca is on Claire’s Top 5 list of YA love interests.
 Definitely do not skip out on this series!

 2. The Half-Blood series by JLA

 We’ve gushed about this series before on our blog.
 You can check out our full review of the series here!